ECSIG/golem-plugins/README.md

-data-plugins
+golem-plugins
 ============

-Plugins for the data IRC bot
+Plugins for the golem IRC bot